w3c-fedid/FedCM/cookies.md

 The account management API turns (unregistered) users into (registered) accounts (and vice-versa), which is in and on itself useful (e.g. providing basic authentication), but it also unlocks the more advanced [session management](#session-management-api) capabilities.

-## Sign-up

-An (unregistered) user turns into a (registered) account via a process we call sign-up.
-In this process, the user agent has never observed the association between the RP and the IDP, so it intermediates the registration process.

 In its most basic formulation, the RP invokes the sign-up process via a JS API (or alternatively via the [implicit invocation](#implicit-invocation) API), namely as an extension of the [CredentialManagement API](https://w3c.github.io/webappsec-credential-management).

 We propose to extend the [FederatedCredentialRequestOptions](https://w3c.github.io/webappsec-credential-management/#dictdef-federatedcredentialrequestoptions) and the [FederatedCredential](https://w3c.github.io/webappsec-credential-management/#federatedcredential) interface with the following properties: